heptarch/heptarch.github.io/drafts/demon.md

  childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
- A small rowboat is moored where the Kirkland ferry usually departs, and Ellen feels drawn ineluctably towards it.
+ A small rowboat is moored where the Kirkland ferry usually departs, into which Ellen is drawn ineluctably.
- She falls in, and almost immediately, without effort, it begins to move, gaining speed from Victoria dock into the turning basin, and then outwards, outwards to the North Sea.
+ She falls in, and immediately, without effort, it begins to move, gaining speed from Victoria dock into the turning basin, and then outwards, outwards to the North Sea, borne on the crest of a wave.
  Now they are hurtling, the oars flat in the rowlocks and skimming the water, she and the boat one breathless motion over the skin of the ocean.